PepRoll/network-analyser/README.md

 ## Requirements

 If you want to build this project you will install sbt > 1.0 and JDK 8.
-For start you need only JRE 8.
+For using you need only JRE 8.

 ## Build